MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

 - the communication with neo4j could fail: the creator of the NFFG will receive a 500
 - some GET could read the NFFG before its node are stored inside neo4j: this is not a problem because the NFFG data won't change
-- some GET could read a NFFG that whose nodes have not been uploaded correctly to neo4j: those clients won't detect any problems until they want to test some policies
+- some GET could read a NFFG whose nodes have not been uploaded correctly to neo4j: those clients won't detect any problems until they want to test some policies
 - some policies could refer this NFFG, and no errors will be detected

 When some policies referring this NFFG will be requested an update, the check on the completeness of the storage inside neo4j is performed (because the `getId` method of the `NffgStorage` class is synchronized and checks the flags of the status).
 The possible situations are: